 There are too many private college counseling services but they either lack expertise or entrepreneurial spirit of success.
 We possess high quality expertise in helping students get admitted to selective colleges that is backed by our spirit of success (for us success is the only measure of true success), so we can help our students achieve their dreams.

-We are a college consultant to students from across the United States and around the world, available 7 days a week.
-We connect with our students through Zoom, Skype, Hangouts, Whatsapp, phone, and email - it’s as though we’re in the same room, going over the student’s extracurricular building strategy or college essays.
+We are a college consultant to students from across the United States, India, China, Canada, South Korea, Saudi Arabia and around the world, available 7 days a week.
+We connect with our students through Google Meet, Zoom, Skype, WhatsApp, Phone, and Email - it’s as though we’re in the same room, going over the student’s extracurricular building strategy or college essays.

 The process for admissions to US colleges and universities has become highly competitive and complex and our college admission consulting service will guide your children with a customized plan to utilize full potential to increase chances of acceptances to prestigious universities, because at the end of the day, it is your ultimate goal.
 Our consulting program is a great help for parents who have a very busy life or are unable to help because they did not attend either high school or college in the US.
 Our customized consulting plan will be designed as per requirements of your child keeping in mind all US colleges, Stanford, MIT, Ivy League, University of California, NYU and all other premium universities.